ripeworks/local-storage-fallback/README.md

 ## Options
 - **cookiePrefix** (String, defuault='lS_') Defines the cookie prefix to apply when CookieStorage is used.
 Any string is valid.
 - **cookieExpires** (Date, default=none) Sets the default cookie expires value when CookieStorage is used.
 The only valid value is a JS Date object.
 - **primaryFallback** (String, default='session') Sets the 1st order fallback mechanism.
-Valid values are either 'cookie' or 'session'.
+Valid values are either 'cookie', 'memory, or 'session'.

 ## Purpose